lpqdao/lpqdao/README.md

 <h1 align="left">
-Here are some stats this year!
+Here are some stats this year so far!
 </h1>

 <h1 float="left">